lukcic/devops/AWS/SysAdmin/StorageAdvanced.md

 3. FSx for NetApp ONTAP

-# Storage Gateway
+## Storage Gateway
+Extending, backing up on-prem storage to the cloud.
+Connects on-prem software appliance with cloud-based storage.

 Bridge between S3 object data and on-premise (hybrid solution) used for integration on-prem and cloud data.
 Local cache of cloud data on own infrastructure for most frequently used data.
 Software works in on-prem VM (ESXi, Hyper-V, KVM or EC2).
 Hardware appliance can be used.

 Types:
 * File Gateway - configured S3 bucket are accessible using NFS or SMB.
+Treat S3 like a local hard drive.
 Posix compliant.
 Classes: Standard, IA, One Zone IA.
 Access using IAM roles and AD integration.
 Local cache of Amazon S3 on own infrastructure for most frequently used data.
 Can be mounted on many servers.

-* Volume Gateway - block storage using iSCSI protocol backed by S3.\
+* Volume Gateway - block storage using iSCSI protocol backed by S3.
+It gives you power of EBS locally - use your local drives as EBS drives.\
-EBS Snapshots which can help restore on-prem volumes:
+EBS Snapshots of your HDDs:
-    * Cached volumes - low latency access to most recent data
+    * Cached volumes (1-32GB) - low latency access to most recent data - S3 is primary data storage, while retaining frequently accessed data locally in your Storage Gateway.
-    * Stored volumes - on-prem data with scheduled backups stored in S3
+    * Stored volumes (1GB-16TB) - on-prem data with scheduled off-site backups stored in S3.
+Primary data is stored locally, while asynchronous backing up that data to AWS.

-* Tape Gateway - Tape Storage in the cloud.
-Back up data using existing tape-based process (and iSCSI interface).
+* Tape Gateway (VTL) - cost effective solution to archive your data in the cloud.
+Back up data using existing tape-based backup application (and iSCSI interface).
 Virtual Tape Library is backed by S3 and Glacier.
+Virtual tape cartridges.
 * FSx File Gateway - native access to Amazon FSx for Windows File Server.
 Local cache to frequently accessed data.
 Useful for group file shares and home directories.

 Rebooting Storage Gateway: